 Like the New and Bluestone Rivers, the Gauley has cut a gorge that supports diverse and abundant wildlife.
 Extremes in topography, elevation, and microclimate have resulted in a great diversity of plant life.
 The Gauley River flows through the gorge for approximately 25 miles with a stream gradient of 28 feet per mile.
 Within the gorge, the river is characterized by alternating pools and rapids with torrential water, boulders and exposed bedrock.
 Forests of oak, beech, yellow poplar, hemlock and dogwood support a wide variety of wildlife species including many rare and threatened species such as the Allegheny woodrat, cerulean warbler, eastern hellbender, and finescale saddled darter.
 High-energy rivers like the Gauley are an ecological driving force for some plant communities.
 Gauley River is an excellent example of a high energy system which supports rare plant species and their communities.
 Rare plants here include Virginia Spiraea, Appalachian Blue Violet, and Balsam Squaw-weed.

-Gauley River National Recreation Area, New River Gorge National River, and Bluestone National Scenic River combine to make this part of southern West Virginia an oasis for recreation, inspiration, and investigation.
+Gauley River National Recreation Area, New River Gorge National Park and Preserve, and Bluestone National Scenic River combine to make this part of southern West Virginia an oasis for recreation, inspiration, and investigation.
 These three parks are just a small part of a much bigger system of over 400 special places across the nation set aside to be preserved not only for us, but for the benefit of future generations.